MichaelBosello/f1tenth-RL/README.md

         Follow the four tutorials (Building the car, system configuration, installing firmware, driving the car) at https://f1tenth.org/build.html to build and setup the car

         [**optional**] You need to add to the back of the car one or two IR sensors that are used to safely go backwards when an episode ends (because the hokuyo lidar covers only 270 degrees).
 Configure your pinout in the file *car/sensors.py*.
 The Orbitty Carrier has its own method to use gpio (i.e. bash commands).
 Check the numbers associated to the pins [here](http://connecttech.com/resource-center/kdb342-using-gpio-connect-tech-jetson-tx1-carriers/) and [here](http://connecttech.com/pdf/CTIM-ASG003_Manual.pdf).
 If you use the developer kit board, you have to implement the methods using Jetson.GPIO.
 If you use another board, find out how to use gpio and implement the methods.
-        Alternatively, set backward seconds (in *car_control.py*) according to your circuit width, to avoid crashing.
+        Alternatively, set backward seconds (in *car_control.py*) according to your track width, to avoid crashing.

     + Simulator